KohakuBeast/HoloCure-Pointer/README.md

 # Tutorial
 1. Download [Cheat Engine](https://www.cheatengine.org/) First
-2. Download [Latest Version](https://github.com/KohakuBeast/HoloCure-Pointer.git) Version Of This File
+2. Download Latest [Release](https://github.com/KohakuBeast/HoloCure-Pointer.git) Of This File
 3. Extract File That You Download And Extract HoloCure.zip
 4. After That Open Holocure.CT And Find The [Process](https://prnt.sc/wTfkJCTZHGcr) at The Top Left Cheat Engine and Select [Holocure](https://prnt.sc/hCedJE0fscVh)
 5. If You Have An Option Like [This](https://prnt.sc/oyeCXQIfEavm) Just Press Yes